 The selection of roommates is a critical factor in this learning process and has the potential to enhance your development.
 Whether you choose someone you have known for years as a roommate, or opt to have the staff match you based on your personal preference responses, there will be many new things that you will learn about the person as you live with them.
 How will they deal with their new found freedom?
 How will you?
 Are their living habits compatible with yours?
 What will happen when you both begin to meet new people and enjoy their company as well as each other's?
 We realize that it is difficult to predict the answers to these questions now, but this is what we mean by new learning experiences.
 A residence hall is all about people, how they live, think, feel, and deal with the day to day happenings in their lives.
 Words to keep in mind: flexibility, tolerance, communication.
 It is our goal to help you refine these qualities through your experiences with your roommate(s) and others on your wing, hall and university community.

-Choosing a Roommate: If you wish to request a roommate(s) you will need to log in to MyHousing and enter a roommate request.
-You will need that person's name and BU ID # to make the request.
-Please be sure to notify them that you have made a request to be roommates as they must go on and make a mutual request.
+Choosing a Roommate: If you wish to request a roommate(s) you will need to log in to MyHousing Self-Service and enter a roommate request.
+You will need that person’s name and BU ID # to make the request.
+Please be sure to notify them that you have made a request to be roommates as they must go on and accept/confirm the request.
 We will only honor mutual roommate requests.